Pampa-Aerodesign/PampaPropellerDS/README.md

 # PampaPropellerDS

-This is Pampa's Propeller Dataset Python library, here you will find dynamic performance data from all propellers made by APC and possibly more in the future.
+Over the years, it has been difficult to use the data provided by our propeller manufacturer Advanced Precision Composite (APC), as it is made available in a .dat format with littler standardization.
+To solve this problem, Pampa Aerodesign developed a crawler to download the performance data from all APC propellers and transform it to CSVs.
+Currently the data-set has performance data for 525 propellers for RPMs between 1000-20000.
+This collection was called Pampa Propeller Data-Set or PPDS.

+Here you can find its associated Python library, where we hope to add a Streamlit web app to facilitate the analisis of any given propeller.
+We also hope to add date by more manufacturers in the future.
 Documentation and tests are in development.

 ## Roadmap